Kazmania21/Portfolio/README.txt

 The timeline section portfolio has my projects in chronological order.
-This section to help show my ability to learn new technologies.
+This section is to help show my ability to learn new technologies.